dinesh-58/shiDDR/readme.md

 - [x] store state of both boards' pads
 - [x] toggle state on click and show visually (toggle class to primary and secondary)
 - [ ] auto-click algorithm for bot board
-    - [ ] for now: create function that generates 3 adjacent pad numbers and console log
+    - [ ] for now: create function that generates 3 random pad numbers and console log
     - [ ] create button for running this (repurpose into "new game / next level" button later)
     - [x] don't allow player to click bot board (set disabled cursor)
 - [ ] store sequence of playerClicks in log array